 - Safety studies, which are high-level, periodic reviews of broad safety issues or trends.

 During these operations, you will naturally uncover information that is highly relevant to the performance of your SMS.
-Such information (data) needs to be integrated (reported) in your SMS.
+Such information (data) needs to be integrated (reported) into your SMS.

 From quickly scanning the above list of potential data sources, you quickly realize that spreadsheets are not the desired solution to sustainably manage all this SMS data.
 A few years ago, the European Union recognized that spreadsheets have neither the flexibility nor the capability to effectively manage safety report data.
 In short, an SMS database is required to have a performant SMS that will scale with your operational needs for many years to come.

 Related Articles on Using Spreadsheets in Aviation SMS